-In this PG-rated alternative to Cards Against Humanity, players hold several cards with words and phrases and use them complete sentences begun on other cards.
+In this PG-rated alternative to Cards Against Humanity, players hold several cards with words and phrases and use them to complete sentences begun on other cards.
 The person with the funniest, most absurd or most sarcastic sentence wins the hand.
-Best for twens and teens.
+Best for tweens and teens.

 There are expansion decks when you start repeating sentences too often.

-Kids Create Absurdity is a G-rated alternative for school-age kids, but it might not be quite as much entertaining as Kids Against Maturity for adults who are playing along.
+Kids Create Absurdity is a G-rated alternative for school-age kids, but it won’t be quite as entertaining as Kids Against Maturity for adults who are playing along.

 You can play this game for tweens and teens with two people but it’s better with three or more.
 Rounds go quickly.
 You don’t need to put cards down or see each other so it works anywhere, including in the car.

 And it’s as light and compact as a game could possibly be.